-How are the Front Windshield Glass Different From Your Rear Windshield Glass
+How Front Windshield Glass Different from Your Rear Windshield Glass

 People usually associate auto glass repair with front windshields, not rear windshields.
 However, rear windshield glass presents unique considerations for repairs and replacements.
 The glass is different, the common sources of damage are different, and the replacement process is different.